TankaJahari/cyclistic.charliesun/README.md

 ## Business Task

-  In this case study, I am tasked with finding key differences in how annual members and casual users use Cyclistic bikeshare.
+  In this case study, I am tasked with finding insights on how annual members and casual users use Cyclistic bikeshare.

-  I will use these differences to provide insights and recommendations to our stakeholders to achieve their goal of convert casual users into annual members through digital marketing.
+  I will use these findings to provide insights and recommendations to our stakeholders to achieve their goal of convert casual users into annual members through digital marketing.

 ## Data Sources, Data Cleaning, and Manipulation